Passage Making Courses

 - October 16-25 – From Fort Myers Beach, FL to Key West, FL and back aboard Lagoon 470 catamaran

-Several times a year we offer longer Passage Making course between destinations.
-Dates for these passages are listed above.
-To get a feel for what this is like, read Tyler Cowan's story of the 2012 Passage from the Chesapeake to Florida.
+To get a feel for what it's like to do a Passage Making Course, read Tyler Cowan's story of the 2012 Passage from the Chesapeake to Florida.
 Tyler won a contest with this story, judged by Cruising World magazine editors and its publisher.

 Offshore Passage Making